You Earned a Ticket!

 Two major tests compare the learning of students around the world.
 According to both of them, American students are not at the head of the class.

 Is the PISA test accurate?
 Does it display a complete picture of student comprehension in reading literacy, math, and science?
-Another international test, TIMSS (Trends in International Mathematics and Science Study), corroborates the findings.
+Another international test, TIMSS (Trends in International Mathematics and Science Study), confirms the findings.

 How important are the PISA and TIMSS tests?